zzzzssss/openmessages-X-twitter/README.md

 ## Future work:

-1. DB design: since the user_id and twitter id are getting really big, data type needs to be more efficient instead of using text/bigint
+1. DB design/Data structure: since the user_id and twitter id are getting really big, data type needs to be more efficient instead of using text/bigint
 2. kafka and zookeeper: Docker compose (Integertion with apiserver)
+3. writing Unit test
 3. restful server security, OAth 2.0
 4. Deploy to EC2,and integretion with AWS SQS